Catch Up Funding

 - Small group interventions in both numeracy and literacy

-- Timetabling in English which is designed to provide extra capacity and will allow for classes to be split
+- Timetabling in English and mathematics which is designed to provide extra capacity for intervention sessions

-Knole Academy received £19,500 catch up funding for the academic year September 2015 - August 2016.
-This catch up funding was targeted at 39 students who arrived with a level 3 or below in English and or mathematics.
-Below details the interventions within each sub category.
+Knole Academy received £18,000 catch up funding for the academic year September 2016 - August 2017.
+This catch up funding was targeted at 30 students who arrived below expected progress in English and or mathematics.
+Below details the interventions within each sub-category.
 Additional funding is accessed for some of these interventions.

 Investment in Staffing